My Dinner With Rich Lowry

 I was, however, off Thursday and Friday this week.

-I used the time off to drive to Hartford to have my interview with the Customs and Borders Agency to finalize my Global Entry application.
+I used the time off to drive to Hartford to have my interview with U.S. Customs and Border Protection to finalize my Global Entry application.
 So, that should make getting through airport security much quicker.
 I lost my TSA PreCheck when I got out of the military, and I need to get that back.

 Preparing for Ph.D.
 Work